Blog · Review Essay · Last reviewed June 24, 2026

 Foucault's Pendulum and the Belief Machine

-Umberto Eco's Foucault's Pendulum is one of the great novels about conspiracy because it understands the deepest danger: not that every hidden pattern is false, but that interpretation can become a machine that manufactures reality faster than correction can stop it.
+Umberto Eco's Foucault's Pendulum is one of the great novels about conspiracy because it understands the deeper danger: not that every hidden pattern is false, but that interpretation can become a machine that manufactures social reality faster than correction can catch up.

 The Novel